-- 1. Misusing university or organizational names and images; - 2.
-The unauthorized entry into or transfer of electronic files; - Using another person's computing identification and/or password without authorization or permission; - 4.
-Using university IT resources to interfere with the work of another student, faculty member, or other University employee; - 5.
-Using university IT resources to send obscene or harassing messages that would constitute unlawful discrimination or sexual harassment as defined; - 6.
-Using university IT resources to interfere with normal operations of the university computing system. - d.
-Creating a Safety Hazard.
-Any act that intentionally or recklessly creates a safety hazard, including but not limited to: - Starting or attempting to start a fire or failing to exit a building when a fire alarm is sounded; - 2.
-Tampering with or misusing fire and/or other safety equipment, including fire alarms, closed circuit televisions, or elevators; - 3.
-Failing to comply with campus traffic laws while on a pedestrian conveyance (bicycle, skateboard, scooter, etc.); - 4.
-Throwing objects from an elevated position in the direction of persons below; - 5.
-Leaving loose paper, cans, bottles, trash, etc. or littering as defined by state statutes, in common/public areas (internally and externally) of residence hall or university building; - 6.
-Assisting another person in the commission or attempted commission of a crime, infraction, or act that violates the Code; or - 7.
-Hosting a non-student who commits a violation to the university's Code. - e.
+- a.
+Starting or attempting to start a fire; - b.
+Failing to exit a building when a fire alarm is sounded; - c.
+Tampering with or misusing fire and/or other safety equipment, including fire alarms, closed circuit televisions, or elevators; - d.
+Failing to comply with campus traffic laws while on a pedestrian conveyance (skateboard, scooter, etc.); - e.
+Throwing objects from an elevated position whether or not it is in the direction of persons below: - f.
+Leaving loose paper, cans, bottles, trash, animal waste, etc. or littering as defined by state statutes, in common/public areas (internally and externally) of residence hall or university building; - g.
+Assisting another person in the commission or attempted commission of a crime, infraction, or act that violates the Code; or - h.
+Hosting a non-student/guest who commits a violation of the university's Code. - 5.
 Damage to Property.
-Engaging in an act that intentionally or recklessly damages, destroys, or defaces property of the university or another.
+Engaging in an act that intentionally or recklessly damages, destroys, or defaces property of the university or property of another person.

-f.
-Disorderly Conduct.
+6. Disorderly Conduct.

-- Engaging in conduct that disrupts, disturbs or interferes with the teaching of students at Winston-Salem State University or engages in conduct which disturbs the peace, order or discipline at Winston-Salem State University or on the grounds adjacent thereto; - Conduct that disrupts, interrupts or attempts to force the cancellation of any university-sponsored activity or authorized non-university activity, including educational activities, meetings, ceremonies, scheduled events, essential university processes, and authorized solicitation activities; - 3.
-Obstruction that unreasonably interferes with freedom of movement or safe passage, either pedestrian or vehicular, on university premises; - 4.
-Any unauthorized use of electronic or other devices to make an audio or video record of any person without his/her prior knowledge, or without his/her consent when such a recording is likely to cause injury or distress; or - 5.
-Engaging in any activity that deliberately threatens, harasses, intimidates another individual, or places an individual in reasonable fear of harm to the individual or damage to the individual's property that has the effect of substantially disrupting the orderly operation of the individual's daily life.
+- a.
+Engaging in conduct which disturbs the peace, order or discipline at Winston-Salem State University or on the grounds adjacent thereto; - b.
+Engaging in conduct that materially and substantially disrupts the functioning of the UNC System Office, a constituent institution including, but not limited to Winston-Salem State University, or any other entity or unit of the University, or substantially interferes with the protected free expression rights of others; - c.
+Conduct that disrupts, interrupts, or attempts to force the cancellation of any university-sponsored activity or authorized non-university activity, including educational activities, meetings, ceremonies, scheduled events, essential university processes, and authorized solicitation activities; - d.
+Obstruction that unreasonably interferes with freedom of movement or safe passage, either pedestrian or vehicular, on university premises; - e.
+Any unauthorized use of electronic or other devices to make an audio or video record of any person without his/her prior knowledge, or without his/her consent when such a recording is likely to cause injury or distress; or - f.
+Engaging in any activity that deliberately threatens, harasses, intimidates another individual, bullies, or places an individual in reasonable fear of harm to the individual or damage to the individual's property that has the effect of substantially disrupting the orderly operation of the individual's daily life.

-g.
-Disruption of the Student Conduct Process.
+7. Disruption of the Student Conduct Process.

-- 1. Attempting to discourage an individual's proper participation in, or use of, the conduct system; - 2.
-Attempting to influence the impartiality of the Hearing Officer, conduct board member, or appeal administrator; - 3.
-Harassment and/or intimidation of a Hearing Officer, conduct board member, or appeal administrator prior to, during, and/or after a student conduct proceeding; or - 4.
-Influencing or attempting to encourage another person to commit an abuse of the conduct system; or h.
-Drug Violations.
+- a.
+Attempting to discourage an individual's proper participation in, or use of, the conduct system; - b.
+Attempting to influence the impartiality of the Hearing Officer, conduct board member, or appeal administrator; - c.
+Harassment and/or intimidation of a Hearing Officer, conduct board member, or appeal administrator prior to, during, and/or after a student conduct proceeding; or - d.
+Influencing or attempting to encourage another person to commit an abuse of the conduct system.

+8. Drug Violations.